3nippo/similar_docs/README.md

 3) word2vec algo
     It uses documents semantics to cunstruct a basis for words.
 Every word not from basis is constructed with those who is from basis.
 So we can compute a mean vector of document words and find the cosines between docs.

+Dataset with documents you can find here: https://cloud.mail.ru/public/3cAG/2CLCW98Pr